tldr-pages/tldr/pages/common/hostapd.md

 # hostapd

-> Create an access point out of wireless interface
+> Create an access point out of wireless interface.

 - Create an access point: